 So, Should You Take the Step to Adopt an ESA?

-If you decide to kick start the process, consider consulting a healthcare expert so that they can further assess your condition.
+However, if you decide to kick start the process, consider consulting a healthcare expert so that they can further assess your condition.
 If they believe you need an emotional support system, they will recommend that you adopt an Emotional Support Animal.

 For so many years, dogs have been considered man’s best friend because of their loyalty, unmatched companionship, and close relations that they have been able to create with humans.
 For this reason, when thinking of adopting an Emotional Support Animal, many people incline towards dogs.
 It is a natural reflex, yes, but this does not mean that other animals cannot be part of your support system.